 But I think God did this for you, too.
-In a world of violent shootings and broken governments and terrorism, you need to know that God is in the minutia.
+In a world of violent shootings and broken governments and terrorism, in a world where you have days you cry so hard your eyeballs hurt, you need to know that God is in the minutia.
 He's in the tiny details as much as He's in the sky.
 How insignificant is Jenny's story?
 She's a dog.
 And yet He is in her story.
 He is in your story, too.
 He is a Good Father, and He sees you and He knows you.
 He sees your rising up and your sitting down, your coming and your going.
 He knows the hairs on your head, your secret dreams, the tears you cry.
 If He can get Jenny home, He can get you home too.
 I drove away from the shelter with my hope waning.
 It seemed the story had ended.
 But with God the story never ends.
 Even as hope is lost, He is still working.
 Even when the door closes and the heart breaks and the fears are realized, He is behind the scenes, knitting something all together good and lovely.

 I looked up what the name Jenny means because I do that.
 And knowing God, I knew it would apply here.
 It turned out better than I could have hoped.
 The name Jenny means God has been gracious.
 What are the odds that a girl with a sensitive heart for animals and a desire to spread truth just happened upon a lost dog who happened to have been lost for over a year?
 And then that girl just happens to find the owners and the dog's name just happens to be Jenny which just happens to mean that God has been gracious?
 Goodness, He's in every single detail!!!
 Down to the name of the dog who got lost and now, by His grace, is found!
 He is a good good Father and He cares about our cares!